284: No Such Thing As Salty Yeti Bones

 The game of rugby is problematic because it lets people take revenge on each other

-So So, if you've got a village of people basically having a big fight, you could just say, oh, yeah, he ran onto my knife.
+because there are no rules.
+So if you've got a village of people basically having a big fight, you could just say, oh, yeah, he ran onto my knife.

+Right.
 Where was this that this happened?

 This is in the sort of 14th, 15th centuries.
+So this is before proper rugby.

+Yeah, yeah.
 Because there is one called, I wonder if this is what you're talking about, Calchio Sorico.

 Well, that's a very similar game, yeah.
+Yeah, yeah.

-I mean, that, like, like what Andy's saying, it's it's a rugby game, but the idea is to play rugby, but also just kick each other's ass really badly.
+I mean, that, like, like what Andy's saying, it's a rugby game, but the idea is to play rugby, but also just kick each other's ass really badly.

+you're allowed to punch, kick, headbutt, elbow, choking is permitted.
 There's no gloves allowed, you know, to soften the punch.

-And the amazing thing, and there would be deaths, and they would just carry on and so on.
+And the amazing thing, and there would be deaths and they would just carry on and so on.

 But the main thing was, if the game was going a bit too slow and they wanted the fans to sort of have a bit more of a fast experience and get the game done, they'd just let some bulls come in.

-Suddenly, just random bulls running around attacking humans.
+Suddenly just random bulls running around attacking humans.
+I mean, it sounds incredible.

 Yeah, that's Italy, isn't it?
+Yes.
+Calcio, yeah.

 This presumably wasn't recently.

 This happens now.
+Yeah.

 And who's telling the bulls not to do that?

 So this is one of the biggest controversies rugby ever saw was when they were drawing out the rules.
+It was like in the 1870s.

 And some people wanted to outlaw it, and some people said that's going to ruin the game, it's part of it.